 I’ve had my own experience with the deceased appearing in my dreams.
 For me it was different.
 I never thought twice about it in my dream.
 It seemed completely normal that they were there, as if they never had died yet.

 It wasn’t until I actually woke up when I realized the person in my dream had already been dead.
-But in the dream they were very much alive and functioning as normal without me realizing that they should not have been there.
+In that dream they were very much alive and functioning as normal without me realizing that they should not have been there.
 It’s as if they were immortal in my mind.

 Dreams of deceased relatives can occur anytime.
 Even decades later they can come back to revisit in a dream that our subconscious mind creates.
-My father, who died 30 years ago, has been in dreams of mine as recent as, I think, a year ago.
-And in that dream he was very much, unquestionably, alive.
+My father, who died 30 years ago, has been in dreams of mine long after his death.
+In those dreams he was very much, unquestionably, alive.

 Why the Dying Seem to Communicate With the Dead